Xiaosheng-Zhao/Astro/README.md

 # Astro
-This repository will include all astro projects codes
+This repository will include all of my astronomical (little) projects codes.